 Conclusion: Take the Easy Way or the Thorough Way

-We acknowledge not everyone who wants to learn coding has ambitions of becoming a software engineer.
+We acknowledge not everyone who wants to learn to code has ambitions of becoming a software engineer.
 But if tech is your trajectory, App Academy Open is the best (free) option on the market for understanding programming principles, writing code, and having the portfolio to boot if and when you decide to apply for jobs.